 4) The disclosure will contribute to the understanding of the public at large, as opposed to the understanding of the requester or a narrow segment of interested persons.
-Requester has an established practice of utilizing FOIA to educate the public, lawmakers, and news media about the government's operations and, in particular and as illustrated in detail herein, have brought to light important information about numerous policy-related topics.
+Requester has an established practice of utilizing FOIA to educate the public, lawmakers, and news media about the government's operations and, in particular and as illustrated in detail herein, have brought to light important information about policies grounded in energy and environmental policy.